kate-eisen/kate-eisen.github.io/index.md

 <strong>August 2020 </strong> <br> <br> </td>

 <td  width="90%" style="padding-bottom:10px;">
 The third publication from my dissertation work is now out in an issue at <i>Evolution</i>!
 This project was a multi-year study that examines how community context shapes selection on floral traits in <i>Clarkia</i>.
-You can check out the paper [here](https://doi.org/10.1111/evo.13960), and a digest that was written about the paper [here](https://doi.org/10.1111/evo.14055).
+You can check out the paper <a href="https://doi.org/10.1111/evo.13960">here</a>, and a digest that was written about the paper <a href="https://doi.org/10.1111/evo.14055">here</a>.

 </td>
 </tr>